Important measurement method 3D Seismic.

 To minimise risks of structural damage, the truck’s vibrations are continuously monitored using vibration monitoring according to DIN 4150 standards, and the risk to the building structure is minimised by adjusting the intensity of vibrations accordingly.
 In areas with sensitive infrastructure, specific points of stimulation are omitted when necessary.

-As part of our integrated project, we use the deep geothermal energy of the Upper Rhine Graben both for renewable energies and for ZERO CARBON LITHIUM™.
+As part of our integrated project, we use the Upper Rhine Valley’s deep geothermal energy both to provide renewable energy and to produce sustainable lithium.
 We are therefore doing our utmost to provide information about deep geothermal energy.
-Here you can find further interesting links on the topic.
+Here, you can find further interesting links on the topic.

 Since 1991, the German Geothermal Energy Association has made an effort to inform the public about all aspects of geothermal energy and deep geothermal energy.
 Here you will not only find the latest news and exciting key figures, but also relevant questions about geothermal energy in your home, groundwater protection or insurance in the event of damage.